Proud White Mama of My Beautiful Black Son

 Can a "large" family adopt domestically?
 Yes!
 But the requirements for adoptive families vary from agency to agency.
 Some agencies do not let families with a certain amount of children adopt through them.
 But not every adoption agency works that way.
 If you've been told by an agency that you have too many children to pursue adoption, don't let that stop you from continuing to learn more.

 It makes me so sad when I run across a family that says, "We wanted to adopt but were told by the agency we couldn't because of our family size."
 Not every agency has those specific perimeters!
 It is indeed possible for a "large" family to adopt domestically if you find the right agencies.
-At Christian Adoption Consultants, we have loved working with many "larger" families.
-We take a multi-agency approach and point you to multiple agencies and attorneys across the United States who are happy to work with "larger" families.
+Especially with a multi-agency approach, an adoption consultant can point you to multiple agencies and attorneys across the United States who are happy to work with "larger" families.

 That may lead you to ask another question: do expectant mothers ever choose a larger adoptive family?
 Every expectant mom is different and so each will differ in the hopes and preferences she has for the family that will adopt her child.
 Some expectant moms don't prefer to place their baby in a home with any children at all, some want a home with only one or two kids, and some are not at all deterred by large families.
 In fact, some expectant moms specifically desire a larger family.